Dordulian Law Group is a top-rated California wrongful death law firm comprised of a team of experienced personal injury attorneys.

 How To Decide if You Should Sue for Wrongful Death

-More than 90,000 deaths due to medical malpractice (preventable medical errors) occur annually
+• More than 251,000 deaths due to medical malpractice (preventable medical errors) occur annually.

-More than 36,000slip and fall fatalities, according to the Centers for Disease Control (CDC), occur annually
+• More than 36,000 slip and fall fatalities occur annually, according to the Centers for Disease Control (CDC).

-If you’re one of the thousands of people whose loved one has died due to someone else’s negligence or misconduct, call a DLG attorney today at 800-880-7777.
-We have more than 25 years of experience in personal injury and wrongful death cases, and will provide a free consultation to determine whether or not you have a viable case.
-During your free consultation, we will explain all of your rights under the law and answer any questions you may have regarding your wrongful death claim.
+If you’re one of the thousands of people whose loved one has tragically died due to someone else’s negligence or misconduct, call a D Law Group wrongful death attorney today at 866-GO-SEE-SAM.
+We have more than 25 years of experience in personal injury and wrongful death cases and will provide you with a free consultation to determine whether or not you have a viable case.
+During your free consultation, we will explain all of your rights under California law and answer any questions you may have regarding your wrongful death claim.

 How Much is Your Wrongful Death Case Worth?